Omarmhmad55/BUAS_example/README.md

 # prj4-cv

-A template to create a CV while learning HTML and CSS
+My personal CV

 ## See it live!

-Click on <https://buas-media-interactive.github.io/prj4-cv/> to see what the résumé looks like when published!
+Click on <https://omarmhmad55.github.io/OmarCV/> to see what the résumé looks like.

 ## Create your own CV